Mughal conquest of Chittagong: Portuguese role

-Mughals involvement
+Mughal involvement

+In 1604, Man Singh I, who served as Subahdar of Bengal from 1602 to 1604, established a Mughal coastal navy with assistance from Portuguese pirates, successfully containing the Arakanese amphibious invasion.

+Between 1614-1616, Mughal Subahdar of Bengal Qasim Khan Chishti faced a combined attack of Arakanese and Portuguese forces.
+Because of a rift between these forces, Qasim Khan managed to thwart the expedition.
+In February 1616, Qasim Khan built up an army and sent an expedition to take Chittagong back from Arakan.
+However, dissent amongst the ranks stemming from a personal officer of the subhadar being the commander of mostly imperial forces.
+The Arakanese recovered the strength with reinforcements who defend the city and cut off food supply lines, failing Qasim Khan's effort to subdur Chittagong.

+In 1620, the Maghs of Arakan attacked the Bengali capital of Jahangirnagar (Dhaka).
+In response, Ibrahim Khan Fath-i-Jang defeated them and captured 400 Magh war boats.
+This part of Dhaka continues to be known as Maghbazar.
+During his term, he also freed the Baro-Bhuiyan chief Musa Khan and his allies.
+It is said that Ibrahim Khan appointed Dilal Khan as Dhaka's naval commander.

 In 1657, Aurangzeb defeated his other brothers in a fratricidal war between the four sons of Shah Jahan for the Mughal throne.
 One of the rival brothers of Aurangzeb was Shah Shuja, a Subahdar of Bengal for about 20 years from 1640 to 1660.
 After the defeat in the fratricidal war, Shah Shuja hoped to sail from Noakhali to Mecca or Istanbul by sea.
 However, as the rainy season came, it did not happen any more.
 Meanwhile, Emperor Aurangzeb's forces are constantly looking for Shah Shuja.
 To escape from Aurangzeb, Shah Shuja sought political asylum in the neighboring state of Arakan with a large amount of treasures (approx 23 tons).
 In August 1660, the once Bengal Subahdar Shah Shuja settled in Arakan State.
 But after six months, Shah Shuja was killed by the Arakan King.
 The daughters of Shah Shuja's family were abused, and the sons were imprisoned.
 This sad news of the Mughal Prince soon reached the Emperor of Delhi, who was the prince's brother, the Mughal emperor Aurangzeb.
 The emperor sent two emissaries in succession to the Arakan royal court asking for the return of his brother Shah Shuja's children and treasures.
 The Arakanese captured and enslaved the first messenger.
 The second emissary was received by the royal court of Arakan, but all the children had already been killed, and their wealth confiscated, so there was no reply.
 Under the pretext to avenge the murder of his brother, Shah Shuja, at the hands of the Arakanese King, the Mughal Emperor during that time, Aurangzeb decided to invade Chittagong.